squaremo/bitsyntax-js/README.md

 In the following the matched bytes are given in array notation for convenience.
 Bear in mind that `match()` actually takes a buffer for the bytes to match against.
-The phrase "returns X as Y" or "binds X as Y" means the return value is an object with the key X mapped to a value Y.
+The phrase "returns X as Y" or "binds X as Y" means the return value is an object with value X mapped to the key Y.

     54